-Using Artsmark to create an arts policy for SEND schools - The Village School, Brent
+Using Artsmark to create an arts policy for SEND schools

-Using this framework, the Village School has now completed two years of successful arts partnerships with up to 10 organisations per year, ranging from one-off projects to long-term arts residencies.
+Using this framework, The Village School has now completed two years of successful arts partnerships with up to 10 organisations per year, ranging from one-off projects to long-term arts residencies.

-Through the Artsmark process, the Village School identified areas of development in their existing framework to better support the transition of their students once they leave school and to profile the arts as a credible career option for some of their pupils.
+Through the Artsmark process, The Village School identified areas of development in their existing framework to better support the transition of their students once they leave school and to profile the arts as a credible career option for some of their pupils.

-We had this Eureka moment at the Artsmark Development Day where we realised that by working in partnership with arts organisations who employ learning disabled artists, our students would be able to see the arts as a future progression route.
+"We had this Eureka moment at the Artsmark Training Session where we realised that by working in partnership with arts organisations who employ learning disabled artists, our students would be able to see the arts as a future progression route."

-Jenny Cooper, The Village School, Brent
+– Jenny Cooper, The Village School, Brent

 Case Study 2

-Using the Artsmark process to develop a positive partnership with an arts organisation - The Garden School, Hackney
+Using the Artsmark process to develop a positive partnership with an arts organisation

-One of the first projects they embarked on together was a photography project which Deborah describes as ‘utterly authentic, [and] a fantastic way for our children to show how they see the world differently from the mainstream’.
+One of the first projects they embarked on together was a photography project which Deborah describes as ‘utterly authentic, [and] a fantastic way for our children to show how they see the world differently from the mainstream.'

 Barbican Centre acknowledged that not all of their artists had experience of working in SEND settings, so they arranged for those artists to visit the school in advance to spend time with staff in the school planning sessions and meet students.

-We had one amazing drummer who came and worked with our children and was able to use the rhythm of the drum to communicate with those students who cannot communicate in the usual way.
+"We had one amazing drummer who came and worked with our children and was able to use the rhythm of the drum to communicate with those students who cannot communicate in the usual way.
 My students now keep signing ‘B’ which means Barbican.
-They want them back and they want to engage!
+They want them back and they want to engage!"

-Deborah Snowden, The Garden School, Hackney
+– Deborah Snowden, The Garden School, Hackney

 After each session, the teacher and the arts practitioner debriefed and shared observations.
-This feedback is then utilised to strengthen the delivery of the next session, ensuring each session was tailored to the needs of the students.
+This feedback was then utilised to strengthen the delivery of the next session, ensuring each session was tailored to the needs of the students.

-The Garden School is keen for their whole school community to engage in the partnership, and send video and photos of pupils engaging in arts project home to parents and carers, who are also invited to watch performances at the Barbican so that they are included in the process.
+The Garden School is keen for their whole school community to engage in the partnership, and send video and photos of pupils engaging in arts projects home to parents and carers, who are also invited to watch performances at the Barbican so that they are included in the process.